Antonako1/atOS/README.md

 A custom 32-bit operating system written in **C** and **Assembly**.
 Boots from an ISO image and runs as a raw binary.
 Intentionally built without modern security constraints to encourage deep low-level learning, experimentation, and hacking.
+As of now, atOS includes shell with custom [shell language](DOCS/BATSH.md), multiprocessing and much more!

 ---